COS301-SE-2024/WorkWise-Central/docs/demo3/businessDocs/functionalRequirements.md

     - record inventory use
     - record job details
     - company settings
-- The system must provide a super user, which represents the owner of the company.
+- The system must provide 2 immutable roles
+  - "Owner" which represents the owner of the company.
 This user must have full permissions by default.
-- The system must protect the permissions of the owner such that no-one can change their permissions.
+  - "Worker" which represents the worker of the company.
+This is also the default role in any company.
+This user must have the following permissions by default:
+    - view jobs assigned to me
+    - view clients that are assigned to me
+    - record job details
+    - record inventory use
 - The system must assign the user who registered the company as the owner.
-- The system must provide a set of default roles:
+- The system must provide a set of default roles when a company is created.
+These roles are editable.
-    - The system must provide an admin role and by default the role must have full permissions.
-    - The system must provide a supervisor role and provide the following default permissions:
-        - View all jobs under the user.
-        - Edit all jobs under the user.
-        - View all employees under the user.
-        - Edit all employees under the user.
-        - View client for all the jobs under the user.
-        - Edit all clients for jobs under the user.
-    - Team leader.
-Must have the following permissions:
-        - View all jobs under the user.
-        - Edit all jobs under the user.
-        - View all employees under the user.
-        - Edit all employees under the user.
-        - View client for all the jobs under the user.
-        - Edit all clients for jobs under the user.
-    - Worker.
-Must have the following permissions:
-        - View all the jobs the user has been assigned to.
-        - View client who are associated with a job the user has been assigned to.
-- The roles of a given company must be able to change (refer to the company setting subsystem above)
+- The roles of a given company must be editable (refer to the company setting subsystem above)

 ## Employee Subsystem
-All users (except owners) are employees of companies.
+All users are employees of companies.
 Each employee has information associated with them.

-- The system must ensure that a user (employee) is part of at least one company.
 - The system must store all information associated with an employee.
-- The system must allow the users to be allocated roles in the company.
+- An employee must be associated with a company.

-#### View Employees Subsystem
-- The system must only allow employees to view the employees beneath them.
+- An employee must have a superior when added to the company.
+  - The default superior is the owner of the company.
+- This subsystem must implement role-based access control (refer to the role and permission subsystem).
-- The system must display all the information of an employee.
+- The system must display the employees in a company.
   - The user must be able to search for a specific employee.
   - The user must be able to sort the list of employees.
   - The user must be able to filter the list of employees.

-#### Edit Employees Subsystem
-- The system must only allow employees with edit permission to access this sub system.
-- The system must allow the user to edit any of the details pertaining to an employee.
+- The system must allow any of the details pertaining to an employee to be edited.
-- The system must save the updated details to the database.

-#### Delete Employees Subsystem
-- The system must only allow employees with delete permission to access this sub system.
-- The system must allow the user to delete any of the employees that they can view.
+- The system must allow an employee to be deleted from a company.
-- Once a user deleted an employee the system must set the deleted flag for that employee (soft delete).
+  - This must be a soft delete.

 ## Client Subsystem
 The system must allow data pertaining to a client to be stored.

-#### View Client Subsystem
+- The system must store any information pertaining to a client.
+- The system must allow a new client to be added to the system
-- The system must display all the clients the user has permission to view.
+- The system must display the clients in the company
    - The user must be able to sort the list of clients.
    - The user must be able to filter the list of clients.
    - The employee must be able to search for a particular client.
 - The system must display all the jobs of a particular client.

-#### Edit Client Subsystem
-- The system must only allow employees with edit permission to access this sub system.
-- This subsystem must include everything available in the View Client Subsystem.
-- The system must allow the user to create new clients.
-- The user must be able to edit any of the information pertaining to a client that they have permission to edit.
+- The system must allow any of the details pertaining to a client to be edited.

-#### Delete Client Subsystem
-- The system must only allow employees with delete permission to access this sub system.
+- The system must allow a client to be deleted.
+  - This must be a soft delete.
-- The system must allow the user to delete any of the client that they can view.
+- The system must implement role-based access control (refer to the role and permission subsystem).
-- Once a user deleted a client the system must set the deleted flag for that client (soft delete).

 ## Authorization and Authentication Subsystem